Radin-Mokari/Radin-Mokari/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
 👋 Hi, I’m Radin Mokari, a Computer Science student <br>exploring the world of tech.
-I have an intermediate grip <br>on Python, some Java fundamentals, and a growing <br>interest in cloud computing with AWS, S3, and QuickSight. <br>I love taking on new challenges and building cool projects<br>—check them out below!
+I have an intermediate grip <br>on Python, some Java fundamentals and basics of ML techniques, and a growing <br>interest in cloud computing with AWS, S3, and QuickSight. <br>I love taking on new challenges and building cool projects<br>—check them out below!

 ## 🌐 Socials: